 Make sure the

 $ sudo ln -s /path/to/phantomjs /usr/local/bin/phantomjs

 Wait a minute, why are you using all this old tooling?

 Great question!
 You're right: the PhantomJS project has been suspended, and Selenium 3.7.1 released in November 2017.
 Why aren't we using the latest and greatest?

 Sadly, modern tooling doesn't support authenticated proxies, or proxies like ours that require a username and password.
 Neither Headless Chrome nor Headless Firefox allow Selenium to configure proxy authentication.
 PhantomJS does, but it's only supported by older versions of Selenium.
 That's what we're using here.

-If you are using IP address whitelisting, you don't have to worry about proxy authentication, so you can use whichever browser driver you like!
-If you can't whitelist your IP address but you need modern browsers, our integration with SauceLabs might be right up your alley.
+If you are using IP Authentication, you don't have to worry about proxy authentication, so you can use whichever browser driver you like!
+If you can't use IP Authentication but you need modern browsers, our integration with SauceLabs might be right up your alley.

 Step 3: Configure Selenium to use WonderProxy

 Writing Selenium tests is extensively covered in books,